-Research creates evidence-based services, provides evidence for NHS standards and helps supportive organisations to find new and better ways of delivering health and social care.
+Research creates evidence-based services, provides evidence for NHS standards and helps organisations to find new and better ways of delivering health and social care, including better health economic outcomes.

 Research provides opportunities for staff development and enhanced job roles which helps with recruitment and retention, as well as developing leaders and critical thinkers.